torukita/gtptest/README.md

 # gtp implementation test for gopacket

-This use torukita/gopacket instead of google/gopacket.
-Currently gtp is under construction.
+Use google/gopacket by tohru branch in torukita/gopacket Currently gtp is under construction.